shyam538/test/README.md

 1. Add Dockerfile under each app i.e under `api` (backend)
 2. Add Dockerfile `sys-stats` ( frontend )
-	a.
-Add proxy entry in package.json - so that frontend app can call backend
+	* Add proxy entry in package.json - so that frontend app can call backend
-	b.
-Add .env with variable `DANGEROUSLY_DISABLE_HOST_CHECK=true`
+	* Add .env with variable `DANGEROUSLY_DISABLE_HOST_CHECK=true`
 3. Make folder `nginx` ( proxy )
-	a.
-Add basic configuration file to proxy frontend
+	* Add basic configuration file to proxy frontend
-	b.
-Add Dockerfile
+	* Add Dockerfile
 4. create compose.yml under project root folder
-	a.
-Build context would be Dockerfile under respective app
+	* Build context would be Dockerfile under respective app
-	b.
-Only publish port for proxy server ( compose will build a default network where containers can refer to each other with service name)
+	* Only publish port for proxy server ( compose will build a default network where containers can refer to each other with service name)
 5. From project root folder run `docker-compose up --build`

 ## Task 2 - Deploy on Cloud